AAAS Award for Scientific Freedom and Responsibility

 This annual award was established in 1980 and consists of a prize of $5,000, a commemorative plaque, complimentary registration, and reimbursement for travel and hotel expenses to attend the AAAS Annual Meeting.

-- The candidate’s vita (no more than three pages).
+- The nominee's CV(no more than three pages)

-- Any documentation (books, articles, or other materials) that illuminates the significance of the nominee’s achievement
+- Optional: Any documentation (books, articles, or other materials) that illuminates the significance of the nominee’s achievement

 Attention: Deborah Runkle